 1. Digestive Diseases

-If you have any type of digestive disease — such as acid reflux, gas, bloating, leaky gut, irritable bowel syndrome (IBS), Crohn’s disease, ulcerative colitis, diverticulitis, malabsorption, diarrhea or constipation — then digestive enzymes may be able to help.
+If you have any type of digestive disease — such as acid reflux, gas, bloating, leaky gut, irritable bowel syndrome (IBS), Crohn’s disease, ulcerative colitis, diverticulitis, malabsorption, diarrhea or constipation — then DEs may be able to help.

 2. Age-Related Enzyme Insufficiency

-Concurrent illnesses aside, as we age there’s increasing suspicion that digestive problems may result from either low stomach acid or enzyme insufficiency in the elderly, which could be what causes acid reflux.
-Therefore older people may benefit from taking digestive enzyme supplements, especially if they suffer from unpleasant symptoms.
+Concurrent illnesses aside, as we age there’s increasing suspicion that digestive problems may result from either low stomach acid or DE insufficiency, which are thought to be common causes of acid reflux.

 4. Liver Disease and Other Enzyme-Related Illnesses

-There are other illnesses too that may at first diagnosis appear unrelated to enzymatic deficiency but also deserve attention:
+There illnesses (that may at first diagnosis appear unrelated to low DE production) include:

-- Stool changes — If the stool is pale and floats in the toilet bowl, because fat floats, this is indicative of pancreatic enzymes not functioning correctly.
-Another indication can be greasy or fatty deposits left in the toilet water after you poop.
+- Stool changes — If the stool is pale and floats in the toilet bowl or if it’s greasy or fatty.

-- Gastrointestinal complaints — Another indicator, together with stomach distention, around an hour after eating is diarrhea.
-Flatulence and indigestion are also indicative that the patient may have an enzyme insufficiency.
+- Gastrointestinal complaints — Stomach distention and diarrhea, especially around an hour after eating.
+Flatulence and indigestion are also indicative.

 5. Pancreatic Insufficiency

-Raw fruits and vegetables grown in nutrient-rich soils are the best natural sources of digestive enzymes so make sure to buy more of them when you shop for groceries.
-These natural digestive aids can help to provide you with digestive enzymes naturally:
+Raw fruits and vegetables grown in nutrient-rich soils are the best natural sources of DEs, so make sure to buy more of these when you shop for groceries:

 - Kefir and yogurt